Oburu Odinga

-Oburu Ng'ong'a Oginga (born 15 October 1943) is a Kenyan politician who is currently serving as senator for Siaya County, having been elected in the elections of 8th August 2022.
-He is an immediate former member for the East African Legislative Assembly, based in Arusha, Tanzania.
+Oburu Ng'ong'a Oginga (born 15 October 1943) is a Kenyan politician who is the current senator for Siaya County since 8th August, 2022.
+He previously served as a member of the East African Legislative Assembly from 2017 to 2022.
 He is the former assistant minister for finance in the 2008 Grand Coalition government and a former Member of the Kenyan Parliament.